- Dementia is a syndrome; Alzheimer’s is a disease.

 In this severe stage, Alzheimer’s patients may no longer be able to walk, sit up, or hold their head up.
 Eventually, the ability to swallow, to control bladder and bowel functions, and an increased susceptibility to infections such as urinary tract infections and pneumonia take over.

-Treating most dementias, including Alzheimer’s disease, aim principally at mitigating the harsher aspects of some symptoms and, whenever applicable, at attempting to slow down the progression of the underlying diseases and thereby prolong the lives of patients.
+Treatment for most dementias, including Alzheimer’s disease, focuses principally at mitigating the harsher aspects of some symptoms and, whenever applicable, at attempting to slow down the progression of the underlying diseases and thereby prolong the person’s life.

-In that respect, there are no major differences between the treatments of Alzheimer’s and dementia.
+In that respect, there are no major differences between the treatments of Alzheimer’s and other types of dementia.

-We noted earlier however that some dementias are temporary in nature, or are reversible and cured.
-Those are dementias that arise from certain thyroid conditions, as well as from reaction to medications and/or vitamin and mineral deficiencies.
-The treatment of dementias like that naturally start with prescribing vitamin-rich diets, as well as treating the specific underlying thyroid condition.
+We noted earlier however that while most types of dementia are progressive and incurable, some dementias can be temporary in nature or reversible.
+These are dementias that arise from certain thyroid conditions, as well as from reaction to medications and/or vitamin and mineral deficiencies.
+The treatment of these types of dementia naturally start with prescribing vitamin-rich diets, as well as treating the specific underlying thyroid condition.
+Similarly, other medical issues such as UTI’s, can go undetected in older adults and lead to dementia-like symptoms and confusion.
+However, in this case, once treated, cognitive functioning should return back to normal.

-For all stages of Alzheimer’s, donepezil (brand name Aricept), and rivastigmine (Exelon) are used.
-Those are Cholinesterase Inhibitors that boost levels of the chemical messengers that affect recall and reasoning.
+For all stages of Alzheimer’s, donepezil (brand name Aricept), and rivastigmine (Exelon) are prescribed.
+These medications are Cholinesterase Inhibitors that boost levels of the chemical messengers in the brain that affect recall and reasoning.
 They are mostly used in the treatment of Alzheimer’s disease, but they have also been recommended for vascular dementia, Parkinson’s disease dementia, and Lewy body dementia.

 Galantamine (Razadyne), another cholinesterase inhibitor, is also approved by the Federal Drug Administration (FDA) for use for patients with mild to moderate Alzheimer’s.